Reducing Food Waste Through Improved Cold Chain Management

 Food retailers in one part of the country may depend on supply from such centers in other states, for instance.
 As such, both time and distance affect the delivery of entirely unspoiled food from reaching consumers.

-As an alternative, micro fulfillment centers could be a viable alternative These are less expansive cold storage facilities that can be located much closer to retail points.
+Micro fulfillment centers could be a viable alternative.
+These are less expensive cold storage facilities that can be located much closer to retail points.

-Taking up 10,000 square feet or less, micro fulfillment centers not only reduce the miles food travels in transit, but they could also prove less expensive to establish and maintain while reducing the costs associated with making food accessible.
+Taking up 10,000 square feet or less, micro fulfillment centers not only reduce the miles food travels in transit but could also prove less expensive to establish and maintain, while reducing the costs associated with making food accessible.

 Retailers can manage their food inventory more efficiently when they don’t have to source large quantities only for the actual supply to fall below expectations.

-Regional micro fulfillment centers are better placed to meet shifting demand as they hold fewer quantities and are much closer to points of sale and consumption.
+Regional micro fulfillment centers are better placed to meet shifting demand as they hold smaller quantities and are much closer to points of sale and consumption.

-This makes it easier for retailers to order food items based on demand projections, and can especially be useful when there’s a need for additional food supply on short notice.
+This makes it easier for retailers to order food items based on demand projections and is especially useful when there’s a need for additional food supply on short notice.

 Dedicated Transportation: Another layer of protection

-To address the issue of food getting spoiled while in transit, we should rethink how it finds its way to the consumer.
+To address the issue of food spoilage in transit, we should rethink how it reaches the consumer.

 While traditional transport methods may have cooling mechanisms in place, innovations such as transportation equipped with monitoring systems can go a long way in keeping food fresh for longer and reducing wastage to a minimum.

-Sonicu’s temperature monitoring solution offers constant and consistent temperature monitoring for distribution centers.
+Sonicu’s temperature monitoring solution provides continuous, consistent temperature monitoring for distribution centers.

 When coupled with temperature monitoring included in transportation systems, cold chain leaders can protect their products with a round-the-clock assessment of conditions while goods are in transit and in storage, assuring food retailers that food items will be delivered in good condition.